 It's worth taking a tram/bus into the city centre because you will still receive more money than outside the city centre.

-To send a letter, or parcel, from Hungary to the UK by Recorded Delivery or Signed-For Delivery you first need to visit a Post Office (Hungarian Post Office WebsitePosta) and pick up a Recorded Mail Form (Könyvelt Küldemény Feladóvevénye form); which you can fill in at the post office or fill in when you get home.
+To send a letter, or parcel, from Hungary to the UK (or within another part of Hungary) by Recorded Delivery or Signed-For Delivery you first need to visit a Post Office (Hungarian Post Office WebsitePosta) and pick up a Recorded Mail Form (Könyvelt Küldemény Feladóvevénye form); which you can fill in at the post office or fill in when you get home.